|

 Rural Youth & Recovery

-![]() There are high levels of youth out-migration form Newfoundland rural communities.
+There are high levels of youth out-migration from Newfoundland rural communities.
 This has been identified as a central crisis impacting the health and vitality of coastal Newfoundland communities.
 How can we enhance work quality and occupational health to make local work more attractive and safer for youth?
-Through focus group discussions and interviews researchers on this project are examining the problem of youth outmigration by exploring young people's (12-24 years old) connection to community, and their work and recreation experiences and options.
-We have found that gender and class mediate young people's educational and employment opportunities and trajectories; their quality of work and recreational experiences; their decisions to stay, leave or return; and their perceptions of rurality and community health.
-The ultimate objective is to aid in the production of evidence-based youth retention policies and strategies.
-A summary of our research will be posted to the CURRA website when available.
+Through focus group discussions and interviews researchers on this project examined the problem of youth outmigration by exploring young people's (12-24 years old) connection to community, and their work and recreation experiences and options.
+We found that gender and class mediate young people's educational and employment opportunities and trajectories; their quality of work and recreational experiences; their decisions to stay, leave or return; and their perceptions of rurality and community health.
+The ultimate objective was to aid in the production of evidence-based youth retention policies and strategies.
 Researchers and PartnersLead Researcher: Other Researchers: